 Sister Oscarson is exactly right.
 I agree with her that motherhood is of utmost importance, despite the fact that I experience infertility.
 Yet, sadly, there are some who murmur whenever leaders proclaim the importance of the doctrine of motherhood and eternal marriage because they feel it causes too much pain, injustice and “otherness” for those who are single, divorced, widowed, or experience infertility or same-sex attraction.
-While I can deeply empathize and mourn with those that mourn as they suffer through the grief of infertility, I’m unable to find a place in my heart to murmur with those that murmur against our Church leaders for teaching Christ’s doctrine of motherhood and the family.
+While I can deeply empathize and mourn with those that mourn as they suffer through the grief of infertility, I’m unable to murmur with those that murmur against our Church leaders for teaching Christ’s doctrine of motherhood and the family.
 Here are two reasons why:

-First, I absolutely understand what it is like to not have the “ideal” in the Church because I have never been able to have children.
+First, I truly understand what it is like to not have the “ideal” in the Church because I have never been able to have children.
 I’m not going to pretend it hasn’t been painful to be childless in these contexts (it has).
 However, I’ve discovered a better, more empowering way forward (more on that later).
 Second (and possibly ironic to some), I have a deep testimony of the doctrine of motherhood, the doctrine of the family and how the Atonement can heal and take away the pain in our hearts.
-No exceptions or “Yeah, but … “.
 The Atonement really works and the Savior’s power to heal is incredible.
 Continue reading →

 Many years ago, I heard Sister Marilyn S. Bateman share her testimony of parenthood.
 I was holding my fourth child in my arms as I watched the BYU devotional broadcast from the comfort of my small home with three children playing nearby.
 Her words pierced my soul as I realized that my work as a mother is actually Heavenly Father’s work and glory!
 Sister Bateman shared the following: